 - Finney’s revival was strongly supported by the local Presbyterian pastor who lived here.
 The original building still stands in beautiful condition and remains active.
 It was started by the grandson if Jonathan Edwards.

 - This little village is noted for being the place where Daniel Nash died.
 He was almost interned in the grave yard just down the street from the Presbyterian Church.
 We can drive past the home where Nash died.

 The tour ends back in Syracuse.
 If there is time and interest we could stop into the Erie Canal Museum in Syracuse.

 Before you take the tour you should read the first fourteen chapters of Finney’s biography to become acquainted with the story or to refresh your memory.

 You can download a free PDF version of this here:

 You can purchase the full version from most Christian bookstores or borrow a copy from your local public library.

 Secondly, be prepared to have some of your impressions about Finney changed, and perhaps even your concept about revival will be adjusted.
 The more time I spent getting to know Finney, beyond just reading other people's books about him, the more I appreciated him.
 He was not like the man I first thought he was.
 Then, the more I looked at this revival, the less I liked the characterizations that are often given to it.

 If you suffer from motion sickness, you might want to take your medication before you begin.

-Feel free to bring snacks, although there were will be rest stops along the way.
+Feel free to bring snacks, although there were will be coffee stops and bathrooms along the way.